please rotate your phone

 The film traces the history, theology, and music of the hymn, and its meaning for the Church today.

-Worship leaders Chris Tomlin and Ben Fielding reimagine the melody for modern congregations, culminatzing in a live worship performance that reconnects today’s Church with its earliest chorus.
+Worship leaders Chris Tomlin and Ben Fielding reimagine the melody for modern congregations, culminating in a live worship performance that reconnects today’s Church with its earliest chorus.

 coming to theatres for two nights only - March 24 & 26.